-Tourism Ireland’s drive to grow the number of golf visitors to the island of Ireland continues this weekend – at the BMW PGA Championship at Wentworth, in south east England.
-A number of golf and tourism operators from Ireland have joined Tourism Ireland at this important event in the golfing calendar.
+Tourism Ireland’s drive to grow the number of golf visitors to the island of Ireland continues this week – at the BMW PGA Championship at Wentworth, in south east England.
+Lough Erne Resort has joined Tourism Ireland at this important event in the golfing calendar.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.